emina/rosette/README.md

 * For more on Rosette, see:

-  [1] Emina Torlak and Rastislav Bodik.
-2014.
-A lightweight symbolic virtual machine for solver-aided host languages.
-In PLDI'14.
+  [1] Emina Torlak and Rastislav Bodik. _A lightweight symbolic virtual machine for solver-aided host languages._ In PLDI'14.

-  [2] Emina Torlak and Rastislav Bodik.
-2013.
-Growing solver-aided languages with rosette.
-In Onward!'13.
+  [2] Emina Torlak and Rastislav Bodik. _Growing solver-aided languages with rosette._ In Onward!'13.